naamash/Analysis-WIFI-data/README.md

 *IN BOTH OF THEM THE USER WILL BE ASKED TO WRITE LOCATHIN SO THAT THE OUTPUTS WILL BE SAVED THERE*

+In GUI:
+--
+Only run as GUI.
+*The user enter his choices in the GUI window*

 ```
 Scanner folderr = new Scanner((System.in));